WesMC/starter-amazon-flask-server/README.md

 ![Starter Amazon Flask Server Logo][logo]

 A starting point for Amazon server instances that have Git and Ansible preconfigured.
-This starter uses Docker to create Flask server instances with different production and staging versions.
+This starter uses Docker to create Flask server instances with separate production and staging versions.

 ## Table of Contents
 - [Flask Server Setup](#flask-server-setup)